samelsamel/TTS-Tensorflow-Meetup-Tunis-Models-description/README.md

 ## TTS Tensorflow description with the different  models

+This was introduced in the Tunis Tensorflow Meetup on July 3rd.

 This is based on the TTS Tensorspeech project:
 * Github: https://github.com/TensorSpeech/TensorflowTTS
 * Audio samples:  https://tensorspeech.github.io/TensorflowTTS/